oroinc/documentation/management_console/system/configuration/crm/sales_pipeline/sales_territories.rst

 Sales Territories
 =================

+.. hint:: Read more on this topic in :ref:`Sales Territories <user-guide-territories>`.

 To enable sales territories for leads, opportunities and all types of customers:

 1. Navigate to **System > Configuration** in the main menu.